Kotlin/KEEP/proposals/inline-classes.md

     fun foo(p: Positive) {}
     ```

-    Because of inlining, method `foo` have type `int` from Java POV, so we can pass to method `foo` everything we want and `init`
+    Because of inlining, method `foo` has parameter of type `int` from Java point of view, so it's possible to pass any number as an argument
-    block will not be executed.
-Since we cannot control behaviour of `init` block execution, we restrict it for inline classes.
+    and there will be no assertion as `init` block isn't evaluated at this moment.
+Since it's impossible to control behaviour of `init` block
+    execution, we restrict it for inline classes.

-    Unfortunately, it's not enough, because `init` blocks can be emulated via factory methods:
+    Unfortunately, it's not enough as `init` blocks can be emulated via factory methods:
     ```kotlin
     inline class Positive private constructor(val value: Int) {
         companion object {